SAP-docs/abap-platform-trial-image/README.md

 docker run --stop-timeout 3600 -i --name a4h -h vhcala4hci -p 3200:3200 -p 3300:3300 -p 8443:8443 -p 30213:30213 -p 50000:50000 -p 50001:50001 sapse/abap-platform-trial:1909 -skip-limits-check
 ```

-We start the container in interactive mode (*-i*) for being able to stop the system gracefully using the key stroke Ctrl-C. However, we also use the parameter `--stop-timeout` which cause that Docker will give SAP HANA db (HDB) enough time to write its InMemory database onto disk upon shutdown request.
+We start the container in interactive mode (*-i*) for being able to stop the system gracefully using the key stroke Ctrl-C. However, we also use the parameter `--stop-timeout` which causes that Docker will give the SAP HANA database (HDB) enough time to write its In-Memory database onto disk upon shutdown request.

 We name the container *a4h* for easier reference in future commands.

 In the case you want to use [podman](https://podman.io/) instead of docker, please add also the parameter *-t* to correctly forward SIGINT to the container's init process.

-If you plan to stop and start the container to keep your changes in the system, it is recommended to use also the parameter *-agree-to-sap-license*.
+If you plan to stop and start the container to keep your changes in the system, it is recommended to also use the parameter *-agree-to-sap-license*.
 The parameter will make sure **you will not need to manually accept the license agreement**.

-After all the services are successfully started, it is a good idea to wait until CPU load goes down and amount of used of Memory stops from growing before you attempt to logon to the system.
+After all the services are successfully started, it is a good idea to wait until the CPU load goes down and the amount of used Memory stops from growing before you attempt to logon to the system.

 ### Run troubleshooting